 How to highlight text using your keyboard and mouse

-Use the keyboard and mouse in combination by moving the cursor to where you wish to begin highlighting, hold down the shift key and then click where you wish to finish highlighting.
+Use the keyboard and mouse in combination by moving the cursor to where you want to begin highlighting, hold down the shift key and then click where you want to finish highlighting.

 Tip: You can also practice this technique in the above text box.

 How to highlight an icon or other object

 To highlight an object such as an icon in Windows, single-click the item.
 Once clicked the icon or text should change to a different color indicating it has been highlighted.

-To highlight multiple icons or other objects drag a box around all files you wish to highlight.
+To highlight multiple icons or other objects drag a box around all files you want to highlight.

-Tip: If you want to individually highlight files, hold down the Ctrl key on the keyboard and while still holding the Ctrl key single-click each file you wish to highlight.
+Tip: If you want to individually highlight files, hold down the Ctrl key on the keyboard and while still holding the Ctrl key single-click each file you want to highlight.

 How to highlight multiple e-mails, files, icons, or other objects

 Highlighting multiple things at once can be done by using the mouse or mouse and keyboard.
 Most programs will support the ability to click outside the items you want to be highlighted and while continuing to hold down the mouse draw a box (marquee) around all the items you want to highlight.

-If the program does not support selecting items by only using the mouse, click and highlight the first object you want highlighted, hold down the Shift key, click the last item you want selected and let go of Shift.
+If the program does not support selecting items by only using the mouse, highlight the first object you want highlighted, hold down the Shift key, click the last item you want selected and let go of Shift.
 Using the Shift key will highlight all items in between the first and last item you clicked.
 For example, clicking "Example in the below select field and then holding down Shift and clicking "Items" highlights all available options.

 Tip: If there is something in the highlighted list you do not want selected, hold down the Ctrl key and click each item you do not want highlighted.